Burp Suite for Pentester – Configuring Proxy

 In both the startup sections described, we’ll be welcomed with a splash screen.
 This splash screen depicts which edition we’re using and thereby drops out the corresponding options for it.

-From the above image, you can see that we got several sections for the project files to begin with, either by opting the Temporary project, or starting with the New project on disk, or even by resuming by opening the existing project.
+From the above image, you can see that we have several options to begin the project.
+You can choose to start with a Temporary project, create a New project on disk, or even resume by opening an existing project.

 However, in the community edition, we’ll only get the option to start with a temporary project only.
 So let’s begin with a temporary project for this time.